MiningDAO/DeMine/test/TestCases.md

  - [x] reward with reward divisible by cycle supply
  - [x] reward with reward not divisible by cycle supply

+DeMineNFT Cashout
  - [x] cashout unrewarded cycle, should fail
  - [x] cashout insufficient balance, should fail
  - [x] cashout insufficient allowance, should fail
  - [x] cashout with id and amounts array length mismatch, should fail
  - [x] cashout rewarded cycle with approved operator
     - tokens should be burned
     - recipient should receive reward tokens
     - reward token balance of nft contract should decrease
  - [x] cashout rewarded cycle with account owner
     - tokens should be burned
     - recipient should receive reward tokens
     - reward token balance of nft contract should decrease

 ERC1155:
  - [x] check uri